 Developing the Curriculum

-During the week beginning Monday 17th October 2016, Blackfell followed the theme of ‘Be Safe, Be Fit and Be Healthy.’
-Our curriculum was directed primarily on these three areas.
-Teachers and other agencies worked together to ensure the children had a fun and educational week learning about and participating in a variety of health, safety and fitness activities.
-Teachers tailored their lessons around a range of related areas and issues: staying safe on the internet; stranger danger; road safety; people who can help us; a healthy lifestyle/diet and keeping our bodies and mind fit.
-The RNLI, a demonstration chef, The Lifestyle and Fitness Team, Hoopstarz and Glo fit all helped to ensure that this was a fun and active week.
-Additionally, children from Nursery through to Year 6 competed in our Sponsored Stepper Challenge with the aim of achieving a class average of 8000 steps.
-Pupils wore a pedometer for the day (Nursery for a half day with the goal of 4000 steps); it was great to see so many children around the school and playground attempting to keep as active as possible.
+Throughout the academic year, teachers and other agencies will work together to ensure the children have a fun and educational week learning about and participating in a variety of health, safety and fitness activities.
+Teachers will tailor their lessons around a range of related areas and issues: staying safe on the internet; stranger danger; road safety; people who can help us; a healthy lifestyle/diet and keeping our bodies and mind fit.
+The RNLI, a demonstration chef, The Lifestyle and Fitness Team, Hoopstarz and Glo fit will all help to ensure a fun and active year.
+Additionally, children from Nursery through to Year 6 will compete in a sponsored fitness activity.

 The staff at Blackfell regularly apply the school ethos of risk-taking, resilience, resourcefulness, relationships and reflection into all P.E and sports lessons.

 We have recently had the school professionally mapped out for orienteering activities.
 This comprehensive resource includes the features and boundaries of our outside areas.
 The map can also be used to support other curriculum areas: for example position and direction within Mathematics and, with imagination, hunts and trails to support topic work and spelling.
 A resource pack has been provided and Keep Active will be providing staff training.

 Resources to support the delivery of effective lessons are updated regularly.
 In addition, we have purchased equipment to support active break and lunchtimes.